blocksds/sdk/content/intermediate/gl2d/index.md

 generating the C and H files used by GL2D, that's a feature added by the fork included in BlocksDS.

+Note: In the chapter about NitroFS will learn how to, instead of creating C/H files, we can create create files that are friendlier to use from a filesystem.

 Note that you still need to convert the PNG file with grit as usual.
 You need to convert it as a 3D texture, which is different than other modes: